 Consultation process involves two-way communication between the project developing party or its representatives and local communities to establish early and meaningful relationships with key stakeholders.
-The consultation process associated with impact assessments local communities provides opportunities to express their views on project risks, impacts and mitigations measures, and in turn allows the RSWE or its representatives to consider and respond to them.
+The consultation process associated with impact assessments provides local communities with opportunities to express their views on project risks, impacts and mitigations measures, and in turn allows the RSWE or its representatives to consider and respond to them.
 The consultation process will be continued and maintained throughout the Project lifecycle.